bhudgens/blog/_posts/2017-03-25-Two-Months-In-Pleasure-Way-XLMB-Part-3.md

 I'm covering the good stuff last because even though we have some [tiny gripes](http://chasingsixty.com/vandwelling/rv/Two-Months-In-Pleasure-Way-XLMB-Part-2/), I absolutely love the tiny adjustment to our life.
 The RV has brought tremendous convenience.

 I have no buyer's remorse buying an RV.
 It has been two months and I am finding that I like more about this RV than originally anticipated.
-Here's a tiny list of things I've really appreciated thus far compared to my old 40 foot diesel pusher:
+Here's a tiny list of things I've really appreciated thus far compared to my 40 foot diesel pusher:

 - The ease of driving
 - The quick setup at camp sites